jkool702/forkrun/DOCS/DOCS_ALL.md

 ## 🛣 Roadmap

-forkrun currently guarantees correctness under the assumption that at least one worker per NUMA node remains alive until its assigned work completes — a safe assumption for local shell operations on healthy compute nodes.
+forkrun features robust intra-node fault tolerance and preemption recovery (automatically trapping worker failures and Slurm signals to generate exactly-once checkpoints).

 Priorities for the development roadmap include:
-- **Resume-after-interruption** state saving to gracefully handle preempted cluster/Slurm jobs.
+- **Cluster-level multi-node resume support** across distributed compute fabrics.
-- **Deeper integration** with facility workload managers.
+- **Deeper integration** with facility workload managers for dynamic resource elasticity.

 *(If forkrun is saving your institution compute-hours, please consider sponsoring its development to accelerate these features!)*